demile-15/vehicle-service/README.md

 Step 1: Create database and table model

-- `database.py`: Uses SQLAlchemy's create_engine() to make an Engine object that establishes connection to a database.
+- `database.py`: Create a database connection using SQLAlchemy's create_engine().
+This returns an Engine object that establishes connection to a database.

-- `models.py`: Define the Vehicle DB table
+- `models.py`: Define the Vehicle table

 + Make a class Vehicle
 + Run